nebuly-ai/optimate/apps/accelerate/speedster/README.md

 # Quick start

-Only a single line of code is needed to get your accelerated model!
-Find below your getting started guide depending on your input model framework:
+Only line of code - that’s what you need to accelerate your model!
+Find below your getting started guide for 4 different input model frameworks:

 <details>
 <summary>🔥 PyTorch </summary>